bruce-hill/tomo/docs/lists.md

 ---

 ### `insert`
-Inserts an element at a specified position in the array.
+Inserts an element at a specified position in the list.

 ```tomo
 func insert(arr:@List(T), item: T, at: Int = 0 -> Void)
 ```

-- `arr`: The mutable reference to the array.
+- `arr`: The mutable reference to the list.
 - `item`: The item to be inserted.
 - `at`: The index at which to insert the item (default is `0`).
 Since indices are 1-indexed and negative indices mean "starting from the back", an index of